kinshuk4/ResumeBuilder/README.md

 # ResumeBuilder
-Given a master data, generate the resume as per the preference.
+Given a master data, generate the resume as per the use case.